dail8859/ElasticTabstops/README.md

 Notepad++ plugin for [Elastic Tabstops](http://nickgravgaard.com/elastic-tabstops/).

 ## Installation
-Download one of the [releases](https://github.com/dail8859/ElasticTabstops/releases) and extract the DLL.
+The easiest way to install this is through the PluginManager.
+You can also download one of the [releases](https://github.com/dail8859/ElasticTabstops/releases) and extract the DLL.
 Copy this into Notepad++'s plugin directory.
 This will either be located in the installation directory or under `%APPDATA%\Notepad++\plugins`.

 ## Development
 The code has been developed using MSVC 2013.
 Building the Release configuration will generate the DLL which can be used by Notepad++.
 For convenience, MSVC copies the built DLL into the Notepad++ plugin directory.